kimlimalima/Extractor-de-PDFs/README.md

-# Extractor-de-PDFs
+# Extractor-of-PDFs
-Extrator de PDFs
+Extrator of PDFs